primus/metroplex/README.md

 forward.sparks(ids, msg, fn)
 ```

-Sends a message to a set of sparks in the cluster.
+Send a message to a set of sparks in the cluster.

 ```js
 forward.sparks(['ad8a-280z-18', 'y97x-42480-13'], 'data', function (err, result) {